ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 6.6 Make sure that you are able to see your secret inside pod.

-It is enough to check environment variables inside one of the pods.
+It is enough to check the environment variables inside one of the pods.

 ![image](https://github.com/user-attachments/assets/5e6973a9-f6fc-4943-8a18-565606148ec8)